 The best and safest investment you can make is in yourself.
 Invest enough to get your company's 401(k) match, then pay off any high interest rate debt after that.
 There’s no good financial reason to save extra money for retirement while you're paying thousands of dollars in high-interest credit card debt over several years.

 Financial advisors say that if you can pay your student loan debt in less than 10 years, put all your focus there before saving extra for retirement.
 But that’s not true of all financial situations, so get some advice from a pro before making decisions like this.

 Keep Some Cash

-In most cases, you can’t withdrawal from your retirement accounts without paying a stiff penalty.
-You might be able to borrow from your 401(k) but you have to pay that money back.
-Keep an emergency fund outside of your retirement accounts to cover unplanned expenses.
-Experts recommend keeping 3 to 6 months worth of living expenses.
+You can’t withdraw from your retirement accounts without paying a stiff penalty in most cases.
+You might be able to borrow from your 401(k), but you have to pay that money back.
+Keep an emergency fund outside your retirement accounts to cover unplanned expenses.
+Experts recommend keeping three to six months of living expenses.

-Let’s be clear—in your lifetime and before you reach retirement, you will experience some scary plunges in the investment markets that will put your retirement account in freefall.
-That’s no reason to invest conservatively in your 20s.
-Experts recommend being at least 80 percent invested in stocks in your 20s because you have 30 or 40 years to recover from those short-term scary stock market downturns and still make plenty of money.
+You'll experience some scary plunges in the investment markets during your lifetime and before you reach retirement.
+They'll put your retirement account in freefall, but that’s no reason to invest conservatively in your twenties.
+Experts recommend being at least 80% invested in stocks at this point in your life because you have 30 or 40 years to recover from those short-term stock market downturns.
+You'll still make plenty of money.

 Make Saving Automatic

-It’s easier to stay disciplined when something happens automatically.
-Give HR a call or email and ask for paperwork on how to set up automatic withdrawals that go straight to your 401(k) or IRA each month.
+It’s easier to stay disciplined when saving happens automatically.
+Ask HR for paperwork on how to set up automatic withdrawals from your pay that will go straight to your 401(k) or IRA each month.
 Don’t be stingy.
-Make it a significant amount, especially while you don’t have a big family.
-You’re not going to go through the hassle of calling HR when you don’t want to contribute this month so automatic withdrawals are the best way to stay disciplined.
+Make it a significant amount, especially while you're not supporting a family.
+You’re probably not going to go through the hassle of calling HR if you don’t want to contribute this month, so automatic withdrawals can be the best way to keep yourself on target.